 Your only as good as your last game, right?
 Siti Muharam – Siti of Unguja is just out and it’s an incredible work that started with me being a cultural consultant for a pioneering housing development on Zanzibar.
 I brought the concept to the table and that spiralled into a remarkable recording which I had to release.
-Sam Jones was at the controls and it’s been three years of hard work realising what I think is a significant record for the musicians, the label and Zanzibar.
+Sam Jones was at the controls and it’s been three years of hard cross-continent team work realising what I think is a significant record for the musicians, the label and Zanzibar.

 With the global pandemic, the horizon has changed for all of us.
 How has it changed for you?
 Are you concerned about the label?
 Are you continuing with your release plans for 2020?

 The festival season has obviously gone, it made me realise I’m going to need an extra pair of hands when that is resurrected.
 I am concerned for the label, of course, until very recently, without DJ income, the label wouldn’t of survived so the timing for us could have been worse, luckily I’d diversified and built in a few months resilience.
 We’ve releases dropping now and with stores gradually opening my fingers are crossed.
 The Guedra Guedra debut EP was scheduled for festival season but it sold out anyway.
 Other releases may be impacted though.
 Nov 2021 is looking worrying and the coming winter could be tough but we’ll try to adapt.
 The state of the global economy may take choices out of our hands.

 With the recent unrest in the USA after the tragic killing of George Floyd, and OTC being a label that is huge supporter of equality by nature of the music you support and nurture, what is your message?